cloud-gov/cg-site/content/docs/apps/experimental/restricting-users-to-trusted-ip-ranges.md

 ## Restricting access to your own applications

 Limiting or restricting access for both ingress and egress traffic from your applications is fairly straightforward through a feature called [Application Security Groups](https://docs.cloudfoundry.org/concepts/asg.html), or ASGs.
 ASGs support white- and black-listing network traffic from given IPv4 ranges.
 For IPv6 and other more complex restriction cases, you can leverage a proxy application in a sidecar deployment pattern.
+18F publishes an example proxy application with Nginx, which you can find [here](https://github.com/18f/boardproxy).

 ### Scoping